Sayed94h/Sayed94h/README.md

   - VMWare
   - VirtualBox

+### I am learning:
+- Angular Frontend Framework
+- Improving my knowledge of React Frontend Library
+- Python
+- Improving my knowledge of C++
+- Improving my knowledge of TypeScript

+## Thank you for your visit

 <!--
 **Sayed94h/Sayed94h** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.